 Inputs: qualified lead, discovery notes, draft scope.

-Output: signed agreement with concrete deliverables.
+Output: approved proposal and signed agreement with concrete deliverables.

 Critical handoff rule: no kickoff date is set until scope, timeline, and owner responsibilities are explicit.